 2.1 TA Checklist: Questions to Ask

-Whether you are a new TA or an experienced TA working with a new course or course instructors, you need to know exactly what your responsibilities may be.
+Whether you are a new TA or an experienced TA working with a new course or course instructor, you need to know exactly what your responsibilities may be.
 The TA Checklist: Questions to Ask provides you with a list of questions to help you clarify your role and develop effective communication with the course instructor.
+Further, if you are a TA in an online course, you may find the Online Facilitator Checklist from the Centre for Extended Learning useful.
 We recommend taking the questionnaire to your first meeting with the course instructor to gather information about the course and your role as a TA.

 2.2 Relevant Policies for TAs